Michaelangel007/apple2_hgr_font_tutorial/README.md

 ### Raw Font Data

 I've saved you the trouble of converting all the pixels to hex.
-You may want to mute your sound since the Apple will beep at the semi-colon "comments".
+Remember, you may want to **mute your sound** since the Apple will beep at the semi-colon "comments".

 Enter in (or download the raw binary [font.bin](font.bin) and with AppleWin press `F7`, type `bload font.bin,6000`, press `F7`):